nienbo/cache-buildkite-plugin/README.md

           profile: "other-profile" # Optional.
 Defaults to `default`.
           bucket: "s3-bucket"
           compress: true # Create tar.gz instead of .tar (Compressed) Defaults to `false`.
+          class: STANDARD # Optional.
+Defaults to empty which is usually STANDARD or based on policy.
+          args: '--option 1' # Optional.
+Defaults to empty.
+Any optional argument that can be passed to aws s3 cp command.
         paths:
           - 'Pods/'
           - 'Rome/'